mustardamus/generator-grail/app/templates/README.md

 Watching for file changes is crucial if you pre-compile the Scripts and Styles.
 For the Script re-bundle [Watchify](https://github.com/substack/watchify) is in charge.

+Since the Styles are not in the JS bundle, [Chokidar](https://github.com/paulmillr/chokidar) is used to watch and rebuild them. `gulp.watch` isn't used there, since it does not pick up newly created files.

-For the rest of the files (HTML, Styles, Images) it uses [gulp.watch](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob-opts-tasks).
+For the rest of the files (HTML, Images) it uses [gulp.watch](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob-opts-tasks).

 ### Serving